Andrew15722/hello-world/README.md

 # hello-world
 Hello everybody, I''m just starting to learn web dev and python.
-So far I'm enjoying it very much and look forward to making coll projects in the future.
+So far I'm enjoying it very much and look forward to making cool projects in the future.